You have more power than you think.

 When you change, everything changes.

 Recently I gave a 30-minute presentation on Conflict, Creativity, and Compassion for Creative Mornings Portsmouth.
+(Here’s a two-minute introduction.)
 It helps to add a little creativity and compassion to conflict, don't you agree?

 I get inspired by what I teach -- how to use the energy of conflict instead of fighting it.
 How to work with your opponents and turn them into partners for problem solving.
 How to think a little differently.